-This year the Religious School is proud to introduce a new element to our program.
+The Religious School is proud to highlight an important element of our program.
 Jewish values will be part of each student’s course of study as an overlay of values on top of the grade level curriculum.
 This theme will show the power of mitzvot (commandment) and present our students with the reasons for Tikkun Olam (repairing the world).
 Judaism values each individual as an ongoing partner with God in creating the world, and each of us must live our lives as if we are responsible for making the world a better place.
-Each grade level will focus on a specific Mitzvah of Tikkum Olam throughout the year.
+Each grade level will focus on a specific Mitzvah of Tikkun Olam throughout the year.

 We want what our students learn, in Religious School, to be relevant in their lives.
 We want them to understand the lessons of Judaism as important, valuable tools in living a better life.
 We are committed to character education.
 Our school mission includes teaching, inspiring, and modeling Jewish values.
 We teach that each of us has the opportunity to improve the world through our words and actions.